kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

   - [ ] e2e Tests for all Beta API Operations (endpoints)
   - [ ] (R) Ensure GA e2e tests meet requirements for [Conformance Tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md)
   - [ ] (R) Minimum Two Week Window for GA e2e tests to prove flake free
-- [ ] (R) Graduation criteria is in place
+- [x] (R) Graduation criteria is in place
   - [ ] (R) [all GA Endpoints](https://github.com/kubernetes/community/pull/1806) must be hit by [Conformance Tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md)
 - [ ] (R) Production readiness review completed
 - [ ] (R) Production readiness review approved
-- [ ] "Implementation History" section is up-to-date for milestone
+- [x] "Implementation History" section is up-to-date for milestone
 - [ ] User-facing documentation has been created in [kubernetes/website], for publication to [kubernetes.io]
-- [ ] Supporting documentation—e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes
+- [x] Supporting documentation—e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes

+This feature adds no new REST API endpoints, so the GA endpoint conformance requirements do not apply.
+The e2e test depends on a credential provider plugin binary and a kubelet credential provider configuration file existing on the node, neither of which a conformance test can assume, so the test is not promoted to conformance.

 <!--
 **Note:** This checklist is iterative and should be reviewed and updated every time this enhancement is being considered for a milestone.